 One of the available tools for nanoscale characterization is QCM-D technology.
 QCM technology has long been used to monitor thin film deposition in the vacuum or gas phases.
 After it was shown that QCM could, in fact, also be used in the liquid phase, something which was long thought impossible, the number of applications for QCM has increased dramatically.
 One of the first areas of application in the liquid phase, where QCM-D technology was used, was in the area of biomaterials.
 Here, there was a need to understand what makes a material biocompatible.
 This could be investigated with QCM-D by following how physiologically relevant biomolecules would interact with the biomaterial surface.

 So, what makes QCM-D technology suitable for studies in such a broad range of areas?
 Even though all these fields, ranging from biomaterials to laundry detergents, may seemingly have nothing in common, the situation is different if we zoom in and look at the surfaces involved.
-At the nanoscale, molecules such as proteins, polymers and surfactants are interacting with the involved surfaces.
+At the nanoscale, molecules such as lipids, polymers, proteins and surfactants are interacting with the involved surfaces.
 This molecule-surface interaction will influence the outcome of, for example, biocompatibility or soil removal.
 The QCM-D information allows the user to directly see whether or not these molecules are interacting with the surface of interest under certain ambient conditions.
 This straightforward characterization allows the exploration of the surface interaction processes which happen all around us but which we cannot see with the naked eye.

 The characterization includes not only a verification of the molecule-surface interaction, but also provides information on how much, how fast, and what interaction process that one is dealing with.
-Layer properties such as thickness can also be quantified.
+Layer properties such as thickness and viscoelasticity can also be quantified.
 Combined, all this information aids the understanding and optimization of the nanoscale processes.
 For example, it is possible to identify which contact lens material minimizes the protein adsorption, or at what surfactant concentration the fastest removal rate of a soil layer can be achieved, to mention but a few examples.